Gisella Floreanini: Early life and education

 Floreanini was born in Milan on 3 April 1906.
 She graduated from a conservatory and worked as a teacher during which she became familiar with the anti-Fascist movement.

 Anti-Fascist activities and exile

 Following the murder of Giacomo Matteotti in June 1924 Floreanini exiled into Lugano, Switzerland, where she collaborated with the anti-Fascist figures.
 She briefly returned to Italy in 1929, but left the country again for Lugano.
 In 1942 she joined the Italian Communist Party.
 In late 1943 she settled in Italy where she continued her struggle against the Fascists.
 She was arrested by the Swiss police while carrying the documents for anti-Fascists groups.
 She was imprisoned for four months.
 Following her release from prison she joined the partisans in Val d'Ossola and held a cabinet post in the Partisan Republic of Ossola between September and October 1944.
 She was responsible for the women defense groups.

+Floreanini was among the contributors of the communist magazine Rinascita which was started in 1944.